Meet the Team - Interview with Barbe Beaty

 I am a self-taught, mixed-media (graphic design, & precious metals) artist.
 My organic works are inspired by my cross-cultural experiences, brought to life through self-expression and symbolism.
 Each organic piece is hand-etched, from my original graphic drawings, or hand-sculpted.

 Have any special hobbies?

-What is your business name, shop address and website address?
+What is your business name and website address?